 The first watering after planting should be thorough.
 Subsequent watering the first season is beneficial, and may be needed, especially in periods with no rain.
 Do not allow plants to wilt, the sign of insufficient moisture.
 It is very important to remove weeds by hand the first and second years.
 Tool cultivation is apt to destroy the many underground stolons (spreading root leaders) which continue to grow and form new stems during the Spring and Summer months.

-Once Pachysandra is planted, there are several ways to help them to quickly become established and thrive.
+Once Pachysandra is established fertilizing is an easy way to help them to quickly spread and thrive.
 In the early spring, a general purpose granular fertilizer can be applied to encourage growth, a good one being Holly-Tone, which is made for acid-loving plants.
-For the occasional boost throughout the season, liquid plant food can be applied to which Mir-acid, which is Miracle-grow for acid-loving plants, can be applied.
+For the occasional boost throughout the season, liquid plant food Mir-acid, which is Miracle-grow for acid-loving plants, can be applied.
 In the fall, a second granular fertilizer application can be made to help the plants get ready for spring.

 A common question that we are often asked is can PACHYSANDRA grow in sunny locations?
 The answer is yes, provided some parameters are met.
 Pachysandra prefers shady to partly sunny areas, but can grow in areas with more sun provided that they are provided with plenty of water, and the roots are kept cool.
 Irrigation from a system on a regular basis is a good way to achieve this.
 The leaves will generally become a lighter shade of green to adjust to the bright sunlight, which is not to everyone’s taste.
 If this lighter color is not a concern Pachysandra can be planted in sunnier areas, and if a large prexisting planting has lost some shade-cover, this is also a good way to attempt to preserve the bed and keep the plants healthy.